University of Florida word mark

 4. Pending Proposal Team Response: Dept Review, if applicable

-5. DSP Staff Review
+5. Core Office Review

 6. Pending Proposal Team Response: DSP Review, if applicable